KingCosmic/Linejs/README.md

 It will then give you a link that is something like `https://8239483209.ngrok.io`, copy that and head to your bots page

-[BotPage(not sure if this will work for everyone)](https://business.line.me/en/companies/1273117/accounts?ownerType=company&roleType=operator) click on your bots Line Devlopers button and set its webhook to the ngrok link you got.
+[BotPage](https://business.line.me/en/companies/) click on yourcompany then on your bots Line Devlopers button and set its webhook to the ngrok link you got.

 ## Usage
 ```JS